ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 When using the HTTP interface, the ‘query_id’ parameter can be passed.
 This is any string that serves as the query identifier.
 If a query from the same user with the same ‘query_id’ already exists at this time, the behaviour depends on the ‘replace_running_query’ parameter.

-`0` (default) – Throw an exception (don’t allow the query to run if a query with the same ‘query_id’ is already running).
+`0` (default) – Throw an exception (do not allow the query to run if a query with the same ‘query_id’ is already running).

 `1` – Cancel the old query and start running the new one.